Functor calculus via non-cubes: The structure of shapes

-This can not be applied to $f = \sigma \colon \gpos S \to \pos S$ an arbitrary (pre)shape as $\gpos S$ does not necessarily have an initial object, so we need to restrict ourselves to reduced (pre)shapes.
+This cannot be applied to $f = \sigma \colon \gpos S \to \pos S$ an arbitrary (pre)shape as $\gpos S$ does not necessarily have an initial object, so we need to restrict ourselves to reduced (pre)shapes.
 Luckily, by \Cref{prop:finite_shape_eq_to_full}, we do not lose much by doing so (at least in the finite case).

 \begin{lemma} Let $\pos P \in \Posini$, $\pos Q \in \Poscop$, and $f \in \Hom[\Posini]{\pos P}{\pos Q}$.
 Then $\im u_f$ has all coproducts and $w_f \colon \im u_f \to \pos Q$ is full and preserves coproducts. \end{lemma}